Koji-Makiyama/nextjs-resume-koji/edit-me/content/personal.md

 ---
 givenName: Alexander Koji
 familyName: Makiyama
-title: Business Analyst | Software Developer
+title: Data Analyst | Software Developer
 location: San Tan Valley, Arizona
 email: alexanderkojimakiyama@gmail.com
 ---

-Detail-oriented and analytical Business Analyst, Technical Writer, and Software Developer with 3+ years of experience bridging the gap between business needs and technical implementation.
-Proven expertise in gathering, analyzing, and documenting business and technical requirements, creating clear and concise documentation (user manuals, technical guides, process flows), and collaborating with cross-functional teams in Agile environments.
-Strong background in software development enhances ability to translate complex technical concepts into user-friendly materials and actionable business insights.
+Highly motivated and results-oriented Data Analyst & Java Developer with 3+ years of experience in building scalable and high-performanceapplications that leverage a variety of database and data pipeline solutions (MongoDB, SnowflakeDB, KafkaStreams).
+Provenability to work across the full software development lifecycle, from design and development to testing and deployment.
+Strongcollaborator with experience in Agile methodologies and a demonstrated ability to quickly learn and implement new technologies.